The laws concerning higher education

 As a rule, public authorities are to inform the party of a case before a correction or change of a decision is made.
 As with the provisions concerning notification of decisions, the party concerned shall be informed of a corrected or amended decision.

-The new Administrative Procedure Act introduces a new general rule regarding the types of decisions which may be appealed.
+In the Administrative Procedure Act there is a general rule regarding the types of decisions which may be appealed.
 A decision may be appealed if the decision is likely to affect someone’s situation in a more than insignificant way.
 The provision allows for a relatively broad interpretation and does not provide any examples of which decisions it may refer to.
 This means that decisions on advice, instructions, recommendations and similar occurrences can also be appealed if the decision has, or is expected to have, a real impact on someone’s situation.
 However, the impact must be of a somewhat qualified nature.

 For questions about the laws concerning higher education, contact: